Join Us for a Summer of Learning

 Introduction to Creating and Facilitating Professional Learning Groups

-Professional learning groups (PLGs) provide dedicated and supported time to evaluate student work, tune assessments and plans, and engage in constructive dialogue with colleagues.
-Developing PLGs that nurture a community devoted to continuous improvement and educational equity requires shared vision, key skills, and thoughtful implementation.
+PLGs provide dedicated and supported time to evaluate student work, tune assessments and plans, and engage in constructive dialogue with colleagues.
+Developing PLGs that nurture a community devoted to continuous improvement and educational equity requires shared vision, strong facilitation, and thoughtful support for implementation.

-This virtual institute introduces participants to strategies and considerations, provides opportunities for active engagement and practice, and offers a framework for effective implementation of PLGs in any context.
+Our three-day virtual training session introduces participants to facilitation skills and strategies, provides opportunities for active engagement and practice, and offers a framework for effective implementation of PLGs in any context.
 In the true spirit of PLGs, we encourage participants to register as teams with varied roles, including administrators, in order to effectively process and apply the learning to your school community.

 Don’t take our word for it.
-Participants from last summer’s sessions had a lot to say about their experiences.
+Participants from past summer sessions had a lot to say about their experiences.

 This [session] helped me build confidence; moreover, it allowed my team to work on actualizing the learning that we were doing, which is so important.
 I'm leaving feeling inspired, rather than fearful, for the upcoming year(s) and all the work that must be done.